hofstadter-io/hof-docs/content/_index.md

 ## We call this High Code development.

 {{<lead>}}
-Higher levels of abstraction, iteration, collaboration, productivity, and velocity.
+Higher levels of abstraction, iteration, collaboration, productivity, and velocity for application developers.
 {{</lead>}}